Pembrokeshire: Coastline and landscape

-Wildlife
+Biodiversity

-Pembrokeshire's wildlife is diverse, with marine, estuary, ancient woodland, moorland and farmland habitats.
-The county has a number of seasonal seabird breeding sites, including for razorbill, guillemot, puffin and Manx shearwater, and rare endemic species such as the red-billed chough; Grassholm has a large gannet colony.
-Seals, several species of whales (including a rare humpback whale sighting in 2021), dolphins and porpoises can be seen off the Pembrokeshire coast; whale-watching boat trips are frequent, particularly during the summer months.
+Pembrokeshire's wildlife is diverse, with marine, estuary, woodland, moorland and farmland habitats.
+The county has a number of seasonal seabird breeding sites, including for razorbill, guillemot and Manx shearwater, and rare endemic species such as the red-billed chough; Grassholm has a large gannet colony, and the island of Skomer is one of the most important puffin colonies in Britain with more than 43,000 birds.
+Seals, several species of whales (including rare humpback whale sightings), dolphins and porpoises can be seen off the Pembrokeshire coast; whale-watching boat trips are frequent, particularly during the summer months.
 An appeal for otter sightings in 2014 yielded more than 100 responses, and a rare visit by a walrus occurred in the spring of 2021.

 Pembrokeshire is one of the few places in the UK that is home to the rare Southern damselfly, Coenagrion mercuriale, which is found at several locations in the county, and whose numbers have been boosted by conservation work over a number of years.

+Ancient woodland still exists, such as Tŷ Canol Wood, where biofluorescence, seen under ultraviolet light under the dark sky, is a feature that has led to the wood being described as "...one of the most magical and special woodlands in the UK."

+The Wildlife Trust of South and West Wales is in the process of restoring a lost temperate rainforest, also known as a Celtic forest, in Trellwyn Fach, near the town of Fishguard.
+Although temperate rainforests once covered much of western Britain's coasts, they were destroyed over centuries and only remain in fragments.
+The 59 ha site will connect with remnants of the remaining rainforest in the Gwaun valley.
+The project is part of a larger, 100-year Atlantic rainforest recovery programme.

 History

-Human habitation of the region that is now Pembrokeshire extends back to between 125,000 and 70,000 years and there are numerous prehistoric sites such as Pentre Ifan, and neolithic remains (12,000 to 6,500 years ago), more of which were revealed in an aerial survey during the 2018 heatwave; in the same year, a 1st-century Celtic chariot burial was discovered, the first such find in Wales.
-There may have been dairy farming in Neolithic times.